cryptax/cryptax.github.io/content/posts/ctf-ai.md

 ## Myth #1: "CTF players hate AI because it spoils CTFs"

+*Reality: this is not the opinion of the majority of CTF players*

 ![](/images/ctf2026-destroyed.png)

 "AI has destroyed CTFs" - this kind of message is frequent on the net.